Why I Choose to Love Myself

 – Diane Von Furstenberg

-You’d think life would be easy at age 22, but things couldn’t be more confusing.
+I thought life would be easy in my early 20’s but things couldn’t be more confusing.

 A lot happened in one year.
 I graduated from college, got engaged, and got a job in the field I wanted.
 I even moved to a new and beautiful city but my excitement only lasted a few months.